Many holes to punch into Pakistan’s claim on disappearance of retired Lt Col

 India's military doctrine set to be submitted, likely to define no first use policy

 It may be recalled that Pakistan had alleged that Habib had been trapped in Nepal after being lured into a job offer.
-This statement came just days after.
-Kulbhushan Jadhav had been sentenced.
+This statement came just days after Kulbhushan Jadhav had been sentenced.

 Pakistan had also alleged that he had disappeared from Lumbini near Nepal's border with India.

 India on the other, since 2017 has maintained silence on the issue.
 India would instead let Pakistan do all the guesswork on this issue.
-However sources had told OneIndia that the officer was on a sensitive mission, when he disappeared.
+However, sources had told OneIndia that the officer was on a sensitive mission when he disappeared.

-Further there are plenty of loop-holes in Pakistan's story.
-Zahir had a no objection certificate from the ISI to travel outside Pakistan.
-This was issued on March 31 2017 by an officer of the ISI who went by the name Lt Col Atif Anwer Dar.
+Further, there are plenty of loop-holes in Pakistan's story.
+Zahir had a no-objection certificate from the ISI to travel outside Pakistan.
+This was issued on March 31, 2017, by an officer of the ISI who went by the name Lt Col Atif Anwer Dar.
 The source also added that the ISI disowned him after he lost touch.

 Did terrorists land from moon, EU lawmakers ask Pakistan